 Much time has passed since the first mechanical transmissions were used in technical engineering.
-The experience gained during their operation allowed us to notice these solutions' significant advantages and disadvantages and to take appropriate remedial steps or give way in some areas, e.g., to hydrostatic or other transmissions [1].
+The experience gained during their operation allowed us to notice the significant advantages and disadvantages of these solutions and to take appropriate remedial steps or give way in some areas, e.g., to hydrostatic or other transmissions [1].
 Depending on the specifics of the application, dedicated design solutions for mechanical transmissions were developed, ultimately creating a pervasive and diverse group of devices.
 The advantages of mechanical gears often mentioned in the literature are high conversion efficiency and torque density.
-The most frequently mentioned defects in traditional mechanical gears include chipping of the tooth tops, pitting, cracks and breaks of the tooth, cracking of the tooth rim, fatigue chipping of the surface layer of the working surfaces of the teeth, seizing of the active surfaces and others [2, 3, 4].
-Friction between the cooperating elements of a traditional mechanical transmission is cited as the main reason that negatively affects the service life of the gear [5, 6].
-Friction in mechanical transmission occurs at the contact of teeth, subject to combined sliding and rolling movements [2, 5, 7, 8].
+The most frequently mentioned defects in traditional mechanical gears include chipping of the tooth tops, pitting, cracks and breaks of the tooth, cracking of the tooth rim, fatigue chipping of the surface layer of the working surfaces of the teeth, seizing of the active surfaces and others [2-4].
+Friction between the cooperating elements of a traditional mechanical transmission is cited as the main reason that negatively affects the service life of the gear [5,6].
+Friction in mechanical transmission occurs at the contact of teeth, subject to combined sliding and rolling movements [2,5,7,8].
 This physical contact between the gears also generates heat, excessive noise, and vibration and is responsible for forming backlash (Fig. 1) [2, 5, 9, 10].
-Statistically, about 60 % of failures in mechanical transmissions are caused by damage to the gears[19].
-Research conducted on wind energy has shown that mechanical gear failures are one of the main causes of downtime in obtaining energy from offshore wind energy [11].
+Statistically, about 60% of failures in mechanical transmissions are caused by damage to the gears.
+Research conducted on wind energy has shown that mechanical gear failures are one of the main causes of downtime in obtaining energy from off-

+Manuscript submitted 2022-02-15, revised 2024-04-08, initially accepted for publication 2024-04-29, published in September 2024. shore wind energy [11].
 Therefore, it becomes necessary to conduct cyclical inspections and service works for traditional mechanical transmissions, which simultaneously increases the operating costs but prevents unforeseen stops in the production cycle [6, 12, 13].